Krypton-Suite-Legacy-Archive/Krypton-NET-5.470/README.md

 =======

 ## 2018-01-27pm New Nuget package release
-* New Nuget package, version`4.70.544` has been released
+* New Nuget package, version `4.70.544` (build date January 27th, 2018) has been released

 =======